michikono/typescript-tdd-exercises/README.md

 # Overview

 This project contains a set of exercises to help teach TDD.

+You can find instructions for individual exercises in the `src/` folder.

-It borrows the setup files found at the [Typescript Starter repo](https://github.com/michikono/typescript-starter)
+The setup process borrows the setup files found at the [Typescript Starter repo](https://github.com/michikono/typescript-starter)

 Note that this requires that you install `npm` (`node` comes with it: http://nodejs.org/download/).
 This is because TypeScript compiles to JavaScript and without Node, you would need to run your code in a browser.
 Running sample snippets in a browser